claws/aioprometheus/README.rst

 Examples in the ``examples/frameworks`` directory show how aioprometheus can be used within various web application frameworks.

-The next example shows how to use the Service HTTP endpoint that can be integrated into applications to provide a dedicated metrics endpoint.
+The next example shows how to use the Service HTTP endpoint to provide a dedicated metrics endpoint for other applications such as long running distributed system processes.

 .. code-block:: python